 The content is the same in the PDF and TP versions.

 Advantages for TrainingPeaks are:

-- Analysis features available to add with a paid Premium subscription such as downloading power files, viewing maps and graphs.
+- Additional analysis features available to add with a paid Premium subscription such as downloading power files, viewing maps and graphs.
 Here is a chart comparing TP Premium subscription and TP Basic free plan features and costs

 - Online storage of your device files giving you a backup if your local storage fails